mstellwa/rfml/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There where no ERRORs, NOTEs or WARNNINGs.
+There where no ERRORs or WARNNINGs.

+There was 1 NOTE.

+* checking CRAN incoming feasibility ...
+NOTE
+Maintainer: ‘Mats Stellwall <mats.stellwall@gmail.com>’ New submission